August-Schleich/August-Schleich/README.md

 Im August, a software developer based in the SF Bay Area!

-Check out my website at [AugustSchleich.com](https://github.com/August-Schleich)
+Check out my website at [AugustSchleich.com](www.augustschleich.com)

 - I specialize in building web applications with Python frameworks like Django and Flask!
-- I’m currently working on a project with Django, Tailwind and HTMX
-- I would love to contribute to some open source projects in the future! 👯

 - Check out my website above or DM me on Twitter to connect!